pmjones/ext-request/README.md

 These are *not* HTTP message objects proper.
 They are more like wrappers for existing global PHP variables and functions.

-This extension defines three classes and one interface in the global namespace:
+This extension defines four classes and one interface in the global namespace:

 - _SapiRequest_, composed of read-only copies of PHP superglobals and some other commonly-used values.